Cray-HPE/csm-redfish-interface-emulator/README.md

 ```
 You may wish to create a resource such as this for each of your dynamic resource to make testing more configurable.

+<a name="templates-for-dynamic-resources"></a>

+#### Templates for dynamic resources

+Some dynamic resources such as the EventService generate responses (i.e. Redfish events) that are BMCType specific.
+Templates are used for these resources.
+The templates exist in the [src/api_emulator/redfish/templates/](https://github.com/Cray-HPE/csm-redfish-interface-emulator/tree/master/src/api_emulator/redfish/templates) directory.
+The BardPeak emulator uses [cray_events.py](https://github.com/Cray-HPE/csm-redfish-interface-emulator/blob/master/src/api_emulator/redfish/templates/cray_events.py) and [cray_subscription.py](https://github.com/Cray-HPE/csm-redfish-interface-emulator/blob/master/src/api_emulator/redfish/templates/cray_subscription.py) for generating subscriptions and redfish events for the EventService.
+Which templates to use are generally set by the <BMC_type>_loader.py when response format can vary between BMC type.

 <a name="existing-static-mockups"></a>

 ## Existing static mockups: